This probably isn’t a news flash to you, is it? We’ve all heard this statistic before.

 But let’s really think about it—in less than 60 seconds, a new acquaintance is deciding:

-Is this person smart, kind, wise?
+Is this person kind?
 Trustworthy?
-Someone I’d like to get to know better?
+Is this someone I’d like to get to know better?

-Whatever situation you’re in- job interview, neighborhood party, PTA meeting, work conference-it’s always smart to do your best to make a great first impression.
+Whatever situation you’re in, a job interview, neighborhood party, PTA meeting, or work conference-it’s always smart to do your best to make a great first impression.

-In this post, I’m going to give you my #1 tip for how to make a great first impression.
-Are you ready?
-Pay Attention.
+In this post, I will give you my #1 tip for making a great first impression.

 - Repeat your new acquaintance’s name in your small talk.
 Check out this post for tips and tricks on remembering names.